 Did you know that aronia berries have properties that help fight cancer?
 Research says so.
 Researchers conducted a study to see the effect of three fruit extracts, bilberry, grape, and aronia berry extracts on colon cancer.
 When the researchers checked the effect of these three fruit extracts on the cells, they saw that aronia berry extract had the strongest effect in inhibiting the growth of cancer cells (5).

 Many studies done by researchers show the potency of aronia berry on insulin levels.
 A study was conducted to see how aronia juice affected the blood glucose levels in obese mice.
 The results were favorable as the authors saw a decrease in blood glucose levels and the body weight of the mice (6).

 - Excellent Source Of Antioxidants

 Studies show that aronia berries are rich in polyphenols, a group of compounds found in plants that are a great source of antioxidants, in comparison to blueberries (7).
 Antioxidants are compounds that are essential in fighting free radicals, unstable compounds that damage the cells in our body and are linked to various diseases and aging.
+Anecdotal evidence suggests that it also helps improve the immune system.
 Another study was conducted to see the effect of aronia plant extract on the oxidation caused by antipsychotic medicationi XMedicine used in the treatment of psychosis as a mood stabilizer, especially during hallucinations and delusions. .
 Plasma samples were taken from 30 healthy people and then incubated with antipsychotic medicationi XMedicine used in the treatment of psychosis as a mood stabilizer, especially during hallucinations and delusions. and with aronia berry extract.
 Results showed a decrease in the oxidative stress caused by the medication (8).

 - Artery And Blood Vessel Health